Agnes Burrell Kerrison1

 Citations

 Hon.
-Maud Francis Bateman-Hanbury was the daughter of William Bateman-Hanbury, 2nd Baron Bateman of Shobdon and Agnes Burrell Kerrison.
-She married Rev. Hon.
-Archibald Parker, son of Thomas Augustus Wolstenholme Parker, 6th Earl of Macclesfield and Lady Mary Francis Grosvenor, on 8 January 1890.
-She died on 23 February 1932.
+Maud Francis Bateman-Hanbury was born in 1856 at St. George in the West, London, EnglandG.2 She was the daughter of William Bateman-Hanbury, 2nd Baron Bateman of Shobdon and Agnes Burrell Kerrison.1 She married Rev. Hon.
+Archibald Parker, son of Thomas Augustus Wolstenholme Parker, 6th Earl of Macclesfield and Lady Mary Frances Grosvenor, on 8 January 1890.1 She died on 23 February 1932.1

 Her married name became Parker.